rk-tech-camp/furima-32647/README.md

 ### Association

-- belongs_to :item
+- belongs_to :items
-- belongs_to :user
+- belongs_to :users
-  belongs_to :address
+  belongs_to :addresses

 ## address テーブル
 | Column   | Type       | Options                        |